Walking or Biking

 Rock Hall Landing Marina has slips on the harbor side as well as accommodations at the Mariners Motel and other amenities for slip holders & transients.
 Just past the Rock Hall Marine Railway & Supply Store, turn left onto Bayside Avenue.

-Continue on Bayside.
-Take a left onto Bay Road, possibly our shortest street (240 ft), go right at the end onto Beach Road where you can take a break from walking and enjoy our small, but treasured, beach.
+Continue on Bayside Avenue.
+Take a left onto Bay Road, possibly our shortest street (240 ft), go right at the end onto Beach Road where you can take a break from walking and enjoy our beach.
 Dip your toes in the water or have a seat on one of the benches and take in an exquisite view of the Chesapeake Bay.
-Looking northwest you will see the industrial stacks of Baltimore (13 miles away) and maybe even the Francis Scott Key Bridge on the far shore.
+Looking northwest you will see the industrial stacks of Baltimore (13 miles away) on the far shore.
 Down the Bay is the northern tip of Kent Island, the Chesapeake Bay Bridge, and Annapolis beyond in the distance.

-The beach is the best location to enjoy the sunset, unless you take a sunset cruise and are fortunate enough to be out on the water.
-Many of our townies and visitors gather here for sunset viewing and small evening chats.
+The beach is the best location to enjoy the sunset.
+Many folks gather here for sunset viewing and evening chats.
 Swimming is always at your own risk.
 Dogs are not allowed on the beach.

 At the end of Beach Road head straight across onto Lawton Avenue, passing Gratitude Marina and many charming bay front homes.
 Stroll the short distance (.2 miles) to Swan Creek Marina (overlooking Swan Creek).
 Return back down Lawton Avenue.

-Further down you will pass Liberty Street on the right where our post office is situated – 2 blocks down.
-After Liberty Street you’ll see the Flying Decoy Bar & Grill on your left.
+Further down you will pass Liberty Street on the right where our post office is situated just 2 blocks down.
+Across from Liberty Street (and on your left) is our library and the Flying Decoy Bar & Grill.

 At the blinking light you'll see the statue of Old Salt (a tribute to our watermen) on your left.
-In the shopping area across the street is Bayside Market our local grocery and spirits store, The Rock Restaurant, a self-serve laundromat, and Blue Claw Clothing & Consignment.
+In the shopping area across the street is Bayside Market our local grocery and spirits store, a self-serve laundromat, and Blue Claw Consignment.

 Well done!
 You've completed the 'official' Rock Hall Loop - about 3.2 miles!